rio-rattenrudel/mios32/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[[Updated Version]](https://github.com/rio-rattenrudel/mios32/commit/ebb8326ac450a5283028aa07efa46a3965ab6a7b)

-* It is possible to directly select the channel of the Proteus devices - even if you have a proteus device.
-The metronome and scrubbing function have been overridden for this.
+* It is possible to directly select the channel of the Proteus devices - even if you have a proteus device. the associated buttons can be found in the hardware configuration file.

 12. [Changed: Ignore Multi-Selection for tracks](https://github.com/rio-rattenrudel/mios32/commit/703445c0ea78d9cb6e468c1eadbb31fb4eb4b528)